CITY OF MENTOR-ON-THE-LAKE

 grocery store, several banks, major fast food restaurants as well as small family run

-consists of seven at-large council members and a Mayor.
+government which consists of seven at-large council members and a Mayor.

 Summer activities are spread throughout the four parks in the city.
 Mentor Beach